TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 ===

 !!!info Info
-The `Additional Metadata` box will be included in the PDF export only when Column 1 is selected.
+The `Additional Metadata` section will be included in the PDF export only when Column 1 is selected.
+If a metadata value is empty, its corresponding label will be omitted.
 !!!

 !!!info Info